 * Periodically feature stories about forgiveness and compassion in your worship services.
 Keep a list of these and share them whenever you can.

 * Talk about it with your members.
 Within the 24 month period be willing to spend significant amounts of time talking and praying about God’s grace, particularly as it pertains to how we should treat people.

 * At the end of the 24 month period, be willing to share your experience via video, article format, or a live presentation with your sister churches throughout the Pacific Union Conference.
 Let others know how your pronounced emphasis on compassion has affected your church and community.

 It is important that whatever you do it should fit the personality and needs of your church family and community.
 If you’ve developed a plan and would be willing to share it with us so others could benefit from your experience, please let us know.

 Our Changing World

-Our world is becoming increasingly more divided along political, racial, religious and ethnic lines.
+Increasingly our world is becoming more divided along political, racial, religious and ethnic lines.
 Talk radio and hate TV has poisoned our culture to the point that it’s difficult to have a meaningful conversation with people without the discussion ending in irritation and sometimes even heated exchanges.
 Politicians stoke the “flames” by making inflammatory statements and challenging traditional values.
 Civility is slipping away.

 What if your church had the reputation of being the one place people could go to in their community to find acceptance and compassion–regardless of their background or beliefs?
 Yes, with intentionality it is possible to treat people with grace even though they may not act or think like we do.